PJM178/social-media-platform/README.md

 Currently features:

 * Displaying all posts on the homepage
-* Adding new posts, updeting the homepage view
+* Adding new posts, updating the homepage view
 * Liking posts (only incrementing the like amount by 1 currently)

 Made with TypeScript and React in the frontend and TypeScript and GraphQL in the backend.
 PostgreSQL is used as a database.